Find Grad Schools

 2 Yearly Graduations

 University of Cincinnati - Main Campus is the 7th most popular school in the nation for students seeking a graduate certificate in film.
 Roughly 40,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,228 per year, while in-state graduate students, on average, pay $13,224 per year.
+The average in-state tuition for full-time undergraduates is $10,656 per year, while in-state graduate students, on average, pay $13,224 per year.
 During the most recent year for which we have data, 2 people received their graduate certificate in film from UC.
+About 70% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 #9